-Moreover, certain loan seller representations and warranties will be subject to "sunset" upon satisfaction of specified performance and other conditions.
-See "Loan Acquisition Practices and Servicing Standards - Quality Control - Fannie Mae Quality Control Policy and Process" below for a description of this feature.
+Moreover, certain loan seller representations and warranties will be subject to "sunset" upon satisfaction of specified performance and other conditions, and may also be subject to relief under the 2014 Rep and Warrant Framework.
+See "Loan Acquisition Practices and Servicing Standards - Quality Control - Fannie Mae Quality Control Policy and Process" for a description of these features.